-There are two major reasons experienced traders often use offshore companies to protect their foreign exchange (Forex) - trading accounts.
+There are two reasons experienced traders often use offshore companies to protect their forex trading accounts.

 Privacy is especially important for someone trading other people’s money by means of a managed account solution or a PAMM.

 When money managers are prospecting, and a prospectus is used to demonstrate their past performance, they would not want this to reveal their personal details.

 A company in a local jurisdiction may be able to provide a limited amount of privacy protection.
 However, protection can be significantly improved by employing offshore companies to provide geographical separation.

 Offshore corporate structures help to remove assets that would otherwise be directly to tied you as an individual.
 Having assets tied to your person makes them more susceptible to being targeted by lawsuits or creditors or whenever there is an asset search.

 Creating a separate legal entity ensures a level of protection by removing your name associated with the assets and any transactions made with the account.